-The Humanitarian Evidence Programme team and authors present at many events.
-A selection of forthcoming and past events is listed below.
+The Humanitarian Evidence Programme team and authors presented at many events.
+A selection of these events is listed below.

 What's the impact of WASH responses in disease outbreaks?
 Or of market support interventions on household food security?
 12 October, 2017

 Join the Humanitarian Evidence Programme team and review authors Daniele Lantagne and Travis Yates (Tufts University - WASH), and Helene Juillard (Key Aid Consulting - market support), to discuss the key findings emerging from a synthesis of existing research evidence.